What is the right way to adjust a truss rod at the heel?

 I recently performed a truss rod adjustment on my Yamaha RBX170 electric bass which does have the truss rod adjustment hole at the heel.
 However, I'm going to explain one step beyond that for Fender guitars, such as the Fender '60s Jaguar seen above, where the neck physically comes off the body in order to adjust neck relief.

 Which way does what?

 Assuming a right-handed instrument in the seated position, a clockwise turn a.k.a. "turning right" a.k.a. "turning down" tightens the truss rod.

 Assuming a right-handed instrument in the seated position, a counterclockwise turn a.k.a. "turning left" a.k.a. "turning up" loosens the truss rod.

 On the RBX170 bass, the neck is not required to be removed to adjust relief.
 Yamaha put a slot at the heel that can fit a wrench in there to make adjustments.

 This is what it looks like (see the arrow I added in that points out where the slot is):

-If holding the RBX170 bass in the seated position, "turning down" is a clockwise turn, which tightens the truss rod and would bring the strings closer to the fretboard.
+If holding a right-handed RBX170 bass in the seated position, "turning down" is a clockwise turn, which tightens the truss rod and would bring the strings closer to the fretboard.
 "Turning up" is a counterclockwise turn that would loosen the truss rod and would bring the strings away from the fretboard.
 Easy enough to understand.